 - DO NOT just register your IP with the Writers Guild of America (WGA): Not only do the WGA registrations “expire: but they do not give you any of the rights that you get by registering with the Copyright Office (which include the right to “statutory damages,” and attorney’s fees if you have to file a lawsuit).

 - Register when you complete your IP; do not wait.

 5. Confirm Receipt for In Person Submissions

-- Generally, after an in-person meeting, it is a good idea to confirm what occurred (and whether any documents were left in the recipient’s possession) via email
+- If you make an in-person “pitch” to someone, confirm what occurred at the meeting (and whether any documents were left in the recipient’s possession) via an email, after the meeting.

 6. Save and Store Text Messages/Voicemails